-- Application

-- Proof of address;
+- Application - Proof of address;

 - Copy of child's birth certificate;

 - Copy of child or parent's Certificate of Indian Blood (CIB); and

 - Income verification documents.

-Following acceptance, an assigned CINHS Family Advocate will assist the family in submitting or filling out the following required enrollment documents prior to the child's start date (please note: Family Advocate assignment may change upon enrollment as Advocates are assigned by classroom during the school year):
+Following acceptance, an assigned CINHS Family Advocate/Teacher will assist the family if needed in submitting or filling out the following required enrollment documents prior to the child's start date (please note: Family Advocate assignment may change upon enrollment as Advocates are assigned by classroom during the school year):

-- Family Handbook Acknowledgment and Service Agreement; - Written documentation of a current physical examination or provision of written documentation of a current physical examination; - CINHS Physical Activity and Nutrition Survey; - Infant Formula Selection Form (for infants only); - CINHS Release of Information Form; - Immunization Documentation (All enrolled children are required by law to have current age appropriate immunizations or a signed medical or religious exemption form on file prior to a child's attendance.- Children's immunizations must remain current during the program year); - Dental Consent Form or Current Dental Records; - CINHS Health History Form; - CINHS Photo Release Form; - CINHS Attendance Policy Agreement; and - Emergency Record Card that includes: - Information about on-going medication the child is taking and/or medical information about the child's drug or other allergies and/or other on-going health concerns; - Information on how to contact the child's parent(s)/legal guardian(s) and at least one other local emergency contact who is at least 16 years of age; - Written permission for emergency transport to and emergency care at health care facilities, signed by the parent(s)/legal guardian (s); - A hospital and physician of choice, designated by the parent(s)/legal guardian (s); and, - Information updates at least every six months with current and complete information or as soon as changes in the family occur. - Custody issue box checked.
+- Family Handbook Acknowledgment and Service Agreement; - Written documentation of a current physical examination or provision of written documentation of a current physical examination; - CINHS Physical Activity and Nutrition Survey; - Infant Formula Selection Form (for infants only); - CINHS Release of Information Form; - Immunization Documentation (All enrolled children are required by law to have current age appropriate immunizations or a signed medical or religious exemption form on file prior to a child's attendance.
+Children's immunizations must remain current during the program year); - Dental Consent Form or Current Dental Records; - CINHS Health History Form; - CINHS Photo Release Form; - CINHS Attendance Policy Agreement; and - Emergency Record Card that includes: - Information about on-going medication the child is taking and/or medical information about the child's drug or other allergies and/or other on-going health concerns; - Information on how to contact the child's parent(s)/legal guardian(s) and at least one other local emergency contact who is at least 16 years of age; - Written permission for emergency transport to and emergency care at health care facilities, signed by the parent(s)/legal guardian (s); - A hospital and physician of choice, designated by the parent(s)/legal guardian (s); and, - Information updates at least every six months with current and complete information or as soon as changes in the family occur. - Custody issue box checked.

 During the enrollment process, your family's Advocate or child's teacher will provide information on volunteer opportunities, the family partnership procedure and confidentiality practices.
 They will also assist in scheduling a Center tour and classroom visit for your child and in making arrangements to have parent(s)/legal guardian(s) complete online ASQ and ASQ:SE developmental screenings.
-Once the application and enrollment process is complete, your family will be contacted with a start date by your assigned Family Advocate.
+Once the application and enrollment process is completed, your family will be contacted with a start date by your assigned Family Advocate.
+CINHS offers our educational services to our enrolled families at no cost to them, as the Office of Head Start funds the program.

--Designated Family Space-
+-Designated Family Space -

 It is our goal for all families to feel that CINHS is a safe place and a home away from home.
-Families are always welcome to spend time visiting our classrooms or in our designated family space room.
+Families are always welcome to spend time visiting our classrooms or in our designated family space.
 A computer with Internet access and printing capabilities is available in our Family Room for family use.
 An extensive library of children's and adult books is also located within our designated family space that may be checked out at any time.